 Step into a world of color and form beyond imagination.
 Jerry Frost's work exists in a dream-like realm where childhood memories and emotions come to the surface with a vibrance and boldness that is as expressive as his passion for and love of humanity.
 When you observe enough of Jerry's work you begin to recognize his unique symbolic language and repeating themes of indigeneity, identity, and sexuality.
 He captures the tensions of living in a world of oppression, apartheid and control while simultaneously conveying an inner spirit of freedom, love and self expression.
 You may find yourself with unexpected emotions.
 You can't look at Jerry's work without laughing or crying or being in awe.
 Sometimes all in the same piece.

 Jerry is a consumate craftsman.
-He is steadfast in his pursuit of dynamic compositions -- always pushing and pulling the viewers attention and entertaining us with a cascade of color and texture that keeps you guessing and wondering just where is this magical world that he seems to live in.
+He is steadfast in his pursuit of dynamic compositions -- always directing the viewers attention and entertaining us with a cascade of color and texture that keeps you guessing and wondering just where is this magical world that he seems to live in.
 As a member of the Shasta Nation his work also extends the tradition of many Native American artists like Fritz Scholder or more recently Virgil Ortiz - whose work has transcended the confines of craft and folk-art and is more suited to the company of the master painters of high art of the twentieth century.